Introduction

 - Prioritize Self-Care: Incorporating regular breaks, exercise, and relaxation techniques into daily routines is crucial.
 Research indicates that 40-60% of property managers report symptoms of exhaustion, and those who prioritize self-care report lower stress levels and enhanced job satisfaction.
 Taking time off, even if broken into smaller segments, can rejuvenate energy and enhance productivity.

-By actively implementing these strategies, property owners can safeguard their well-being while enhancing the resilience and efficiency of their business operations.
+By actively implementing these strategies, owners can safeguard their well-being while enhancing the resilience and efficiency of their business operations.

 Conclusion